 Dr. Houston holds an Ed.D. in Computer Education from Nova University and a M.S.Ed in Business Education with a Marketing concentration from Youngstown State University.

-A retired 20-year military officer, Ms. Starks serves as the Director of the Department of Surgical Technology at Baptist Health System, School of Health Professions, in San Antonio, Texas.
-The school has held institutional accreditation with ABHES since 2004.
-Her educational background includes a Bachelor of Science in Nursing from the University of Maryland, Baltimore, Maryland, and a MSN in Administration (major) and Education (minor) from the University of Texas Science Center at San Antonio.
+A retired 20-year military officer and healthcare professional, Ms. Starks serves as the Regional Perioperative Educator at Baptist Health System, School of Health Professions, in San Antonio, Texas.
+Her educational background includes a Bachelor of Science in Nursing from the University of Maryland, Baltimore, Maryland, and a MSN in Administration (major) and Education (minor) from the University of Texas Health Science Center at San Antonio.

-Along with Ms. Starks’ numerous health-related affiliations, publications, and awards, she has an extensive background as a professional presenter in the field of surgical technology.
+Along with Ms. Starks’ numerous health-related affiliations, publications, and awards, she has an extensive background as a professional presenter in the field of surgical technology and perioperative nursing.
 In addition, she has served as textbook reviewer for various national publishing companies.
 Her work with ABHES includes service as an evaluator and as a member and, most recently, Chair of the Programmatic Accreditation Committee for Surgical Technology.

 Elected Seat – Ownership Representative: President, Meridian Institute of Surgical Assisting, Inc., Nashville, Tennessee